MicrosoftDocs/azure-docs/articles/synapse-analytics/sql-analytics/connect-overview.md

 ---

 # Connect to Azure SQL Analytics
-Get connected to Azure SQL analytics.
+Get connected to Azure SQL Analytics.

 ## Supported tools for SQL Analytics on-demand
-Fully supported tool is Azure Data Studio.
+The fully supported tool is Azure Data Studio.

-SQL Server Management Studio is supported partially from version 18.4 with limited feature like connecting and querying, keep in mind that it's not fully supported.
+SQL Server Management Studio is supported partially from version 18.4.
+There are limited features such as connecting and querying.

 ## Find your server name
 The server name in the following example is samplesvr.database.windows.net.
 To find the fully qualified server name: